‘Journey Makers’ is Derwen’s travel training programme.

 Journey Makers 3

-Finally, as a confident independent traveller, you may be asked to take part in Journey Makers 3 College–Home programme.
+As a confident, independent traveller, Journey Makers 3, the College to Home programme is the final step in the Journey Makers assessment.
 Journey Makers 3 assesses your ability to travel home from college – and back again at holiday times.

-- Parents/Carers are always included in the student’s decision to participate in the Journey Makers 3 training.
+- You will be included in your young person’s decision to participate in the Journey Makers 3 training.

-- Students will be supported on a one to one basis to travel between college and home.
+- Journey Makers 3 involves students supported on a one to one basis to travel between college and home.
 This will enable them to make a record of the journey each and every time they make the trip.
-Record keeping ensures that your young person becomes familiar with the route, and that any issues encountered are fully explored to find solutions.
+Staff support your young person while they become familiar with the route.
+Issues encountered during the journey are fully explored to find solutions.

-- Once the student and support staff are happy with their progress, they will be assessed to make the journey unassisted.
+- Your young person will be assessed to make the journey unassisted once both student and support staff are happy with progress.
 An unassisted journey means that staff will assess the student’s progress throughout a journey from a distance.
 Staff will not interact or sit with the student – this is to replicate the unassisted journey.

-- Consequently, if a student is assessed as not yet ready, they will continue with the supported journey.
+- Consequently, if your young person is assessed as not yet ready to travel independently, they will continue with the supported journey.

 - Students who pass the unassisted journey assessment will be able to independently make the journey home.
 The time of the journey will be at the agreement of the college, student and parent/carer.

-Once your young person is assessed as competent and has passed the assessment they will be able to travel unassisted to/from college and home at the half term, and full term holidays.
+When your young person has passed the assessment they will be able to travel unassisted between college and home at the half term, and full term holidays.

 If you would like to get in touch with the Independence team, please contact 01691 661234 ext 270:

-Tabetha Crinson – Independence, Health & Wellbeing coordinator
+Tabetha Crinson – Independence Coordinator & Travel Trainer